wildlife of the steppe and Altai

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 A morning flight takes us from London to Istanbul and then to Ulaanbaatar (UB, Mongolia’s capital city), arriving early morning of Day 2 From the airport, we head 120km west to Khustain Nuruu (or Hustai) National Park.
+Day 1 A morning flight takes us from London to Istanbul and then to Ulaanbaatar (UB, Mongolia’s capital city), arriving early morning of Day 2.

-Day 7 We take a flight west, to the city of Khovd, the ‘gateway to the Altai’.
+Day 3 This morning we head back to the airport and take a flight west, to the city of Khovd, the ‘gateway to the Altai’.
 Making our way into the foothills of the eastern Altai Mountains, and the community-run Snow Leopard Camp, tucked into the southern slopes of Jargalant Mountain.
-The camp is home to some of the characteristic small mammals of these mountains: Pallas’s Pika, Midday Jird and Gobi Jerboa can all be seen around the tents, while groups of Steppe Horned Lark and Pere David’s Snowfinch flit about.
+The camp is home to some of the characteristic small mammals of these mountains: Pallas’s Pika, Midday Jird and Gobi Jerboa can all be seen around the tents, while groups of Horned Lark and Pied Wheatear flit about.

-Day 8-12 At least initially, our primary focus will be the secretive Snow Leopard.
+Days 4-9 At least initially, our primary focus will be the secretive Snow Leopard.
 The mountain massif is home to a population of more than 30 individuals.
 From the camp, we head up into the mountains to join the eagle-eyed trackers who spend their days up here, scanning the mountainsides for the sought-after big cat.
 We will stop at various viewpoints, where we spend our time methodically scanning the slopes for a sign of the leopards.
-The mountain is also home to the prey of the big cats: Siberian Ibex, Altai Snowcock, Argali and Tarbagan Marmots.
-The birdlife at this altitude will include the handsome Güldenstädt’s Redstart, along with the chance to look for Brown Accentor, Altai Accentor and Plain Mountain-Finch.
+The mountain is also home to the prey of the big cats: Siberian Ibex, Argali and Tarbagan Marmots.
+The birdlife at this altitude will include the handsome Güldenstädt’s Redstart and displaying Altai Snowcock, along with the chance to look for Brown Accentor, Altai Accentor, White-winged Snowfinch and Asian Water Pipit.
 Soaring overhead, often at surprisingly close range, Lammergeier, Golden Eagle and Saker Falcon will all do their best to distract us.
-Snow Leopards are famously elusive , and we will spend as much time as we need up in their mountain domain, to have a chance of seeing them.
+Snow Leopards are famously elusive, and we will spend as much time as we need up in their mountain domain, to have a chance of seeing them.
 Our days in the mountains are likely to involve long periods of sitting and scanning.
 We may well get cold, bored and frustrated… although all will be forgotten if and when we do catch a sight of the ‘grey ghost’.

-Day 13 We bid farewell to Jargalant and head down into the ‘Great Lakes Depression’ to explore the wetlands of Khar Us Nuur, a waterbody covering more than 1,500km².
+From our mountain camp, we will also head down into the ‘Great Lakes Depression’ to explore the wetlands of Khar Us Nuur, a waterbody covering more than 1,500km².
 We stop at various spots along the lake shore, where dense reedbeds, wet grasslands, muddy margins and open water provide habitats for a great variety of birds.
 Thousands of ducks gather on the water, including White-headed Duck and Red-crested Pochard, while groups of grazing geese could include both Bar-headed and Swan Goose alongside the more familiar Greylags.
-We will search the gathered gulls and terns for the increasingly rare Relict Gull, as well as a great variety of migrating waders.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.